-2. Center the crown outline on the grid so that the entire middle square is within the crown perimeter, but none of the crown is outside the margins of the grid.
+- 2. Center the crown outline on the grid so that the entire middle square is within the crown perimeter, but none of the crown is outside the margins of the grid.
 This is done by moving the grid closer or farther from the eye.
-After the crown is centered, do not change the distance while the crown and damage are being outlined.

-3. Draw the outline of the entire tree crown by connecting the tips of major branches and branch clusters, that is, draw a curve of the lines from branch tip to branch tip to avoid creating large open spaces between branches on the periphery of the crown.
+After the crown is centered, do not change the distance while the crown and damage are being outlined. - 3.
+Draw the outline of the entire tree crown by connecting the tips of major branches and branch clusters, that is, draw a curve of the lines from branch tip to branch tip to avoid creating large open spaces between branches on the periphery of the crown.
 When outer portions of branches are dead, draw a line between terminals of dead twigs in order to obtain the crown outline.
-A very large hole in the crown, such as that caused by broken branches, should be excluded.

-4. Trace the outline of the damaged portion of the crown within the outline produced in step 3.

-5. Determine the number of dots or squares encompassed by the whole crown and the damaged portion separately.

-Figure 7.--Crown Grid (a) and the Foliage Transparency Grid (b) used in the North American Maple Project.
-6. Divide the smaller number (damaged area) by the larger number (entire crown) and multiply by 100 to get the percentage of crown damaged.
-Record the damage in one of the 12 damage classes (Table 1).
+A very large hole in the crown, such as that caused by broken branches, should be excluded. - 4.
+Trace the outline of the damaged portion of the crown within the outline produced in step 3. - 5.
+Determine the number of dots or squares encompassed by the whole crown and the damaged portion separately. - 6.
+Divide the smaller number (damaged area) by the larger number (entire crown) and multiply by 100 to get the percentage of crown damaged.
+Record the damage in one of the 21 damage classes (Table 1).